fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

 * * *

-it’s officially been a year since i moved to Minneapolis. the year’s good day count was _off the charts_ compared to the better part of the last decade, and i’m immensely grateful for that. i met new people! some of them are sticking - it’s all you can ask for. i started dating again with a motivation i haven’t had for a good chunk of the decade. it’s been okay! i made a new best friend. i leaned on my friends a lot. i love my friends. it gets kind of crazy to think about how there are people in my life now that i think about every day _that i didn’t even know existed last year_. it’s rad, and scary, and reassuring when days feel grey.
+it’s officially been a year since i moved to Minneapolis. the year’s good day count was _off the charts_ compared to the better part of the last decade, and i’m immensely grateful for that. i met new people! some of them are sticking—it’s all you can ask for. i started dating again with a motivation i haven’t had for a good chunk of the decade. it’s been okay! i made a new best friend. i leaned on my friends a lot. i love my friends. it gets kind of crazy to think about how there are people in my life now that i think about every day _that i didn’t even know existed last year_. it’s rad, and scary, and reassuring when days feel grey.

-i’m trying to be thankful for people no longer in my orbit. i’m continuing to learn things about myself, like how i’m the kind of person who would rather have a kool-aid-man-esque hole in my memories and a bad aftertaste than feel like i’m spending energy on someone who doesn’t return or appreciate it. it’s OK - i’m very flawed and i am absolutely not everyone’s jam. but it hurts when realization recontextualizes things you held close.
+i’m trying to be thankful for people no longer in my orbit. i’m continuing to learn things about myself, like how i’m the kind of person who would rather have a kool-aid-man-esque hole in my memories and a bad aftertaste than feel like i’m spending energy on someone who doesn’t return or appreciate it. it’s OK—i’m very flawed and i am absolutely not everyone’s jam. but it hurts when realization recontextualizes things you held close.

-my days mostly don’t get too dark, but there are some where it’s not so easy to smile and look forward. it’s reassuring to know it’s not just like that for me. i’ve got an appointment with a brain doctor in the hopes of figuring out why mine fights me. i’m eager to become a version of me who doesn’t interrupt myself 17 times to get through a task or thought process. i’d love to not feel guilty spending time doing things, especially if those things seem like they could be a lot of fun. it would be nice to have clean dishes because i took the time to load the wash because my room was already clean because i wasn’t laying on the couch wondering what i should do that feels like it can be accomplished. i’ve got so many neat things in boxes that i’ve just been waiting to dig into, man - let me at ‘em! _please_.
+my days mostly don’t get too dark, but there are some where it’s not so easy to smile and look forward. it’s reassuring to know it’s not just like that for me. i’ve got an appointment with a brain doctor in the hopes of figuring out why mine fights me. i’m eager to become a version of me who doesn’t interrupt myself 17 times to get through a task or thought process. i’d love to not feel guilty spending time doing things, especially if those things seem like they could be a lot of fun. it would be nice to have clean dishes because i took the time to load the wash because my room was already clean because i wasn’t laying on the couch wondering what i should do that feels like it can be accomplished. i’ve got so many neat things in boxes that i’ve just been waiting to dig into, man—let me at ‘em! _please_.

 * * *